 It is a well-known fact that a large amount of time is spent logging in to corporate systems.
 In the next 5 years the average user is expected to have over 400 online accounts across access business information systems, public services, entertainment and personal services.
 Whilst organisational single sign-in options have value, they also need to be secure.

 - Unauthorised access

 Preventing access for unauthorised users is an essential strategy to maintain the integrity of confidential and private data.
-Asking users to authenticate themselves using a credential that is unique or personal to them is now common practice.

 Authenticating a user may allow access to an identified individual but once inside a network or a system, additional login credentials are required to authorise access to sensitive data.
-Using strong passwords or biometrics is a simple idea, but seamlessly integrating this into the login process has the most benefit to the user.